shams-nahid/My-Docker-Study/01 Docker Essential/09 multi-container/02 Multi-container Continuous Integration.md

-## Multi-container Continuous Integration
+## Managing multiple containers in local environment

 ### Approach

 ---

 We already got our development environment for multiple environment.
-To implement the development environment, we can do the following steps,
+To implement the continuous integration, we can do the following steps,

-- Push the code to `Github`
+- Make sure, codebase is already in the `Github` repository
 - `Travis CI` will pull the code
 - `Travis CI` will build the test image, run the tests and remove the test image
 - `Travis CI` will build the production image